syncfusion-content/wpf-docs/wpf/SfTreeGrid/UI-Automation.md

    Generate Code for Coded UI Test
    {:.caption}

-5. Now, minimize the coded UI project Visual Studio, and CodedUITestBuilder appears in the bottom-right corner of your window.
+5. Now, minimize the Coded UI project Visual Studio, and CodedUITestBuilder appears in the bottom-right corner of your window.
 You can record the actions by clicking the Start Recording in CodedUITestBuilder.